1st NORA Workshop at NeurIPS'25, December 1st, 2025

 We envision two types of submissions covering the entire workshop topics spectrum (page limits do not include references and appendices):

 Some papers will be chosen as "spotlight" for oral presentations, while the remaining ones will be presented in an elaborate poster session at the workshop.
+In possible, we envision to have formal proceedings through CEUR-WS.

 [Track Name] Article Title".